-US stocks point toward gains to start the final week of the year
+Stocks fall from record highs ahead of New Year's

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-Germany's DAX lost 0.3 percent, the CAC 40 in Paris shed 0.2 percent and Britain's FTSE edged 0.1 percent lower.
+In Europe, Germany's DAX lost 0.7 percent, the CAC 40 in Paris shed 0.2 percent and Britain's FTSE edged lower by 0.3 percent.

 On Saturday, the People's Bank of China announced that as of January financial institutions should begin using a new loan-pricing system that will scrap the previous benchmark, which is at 4.35 percent, and use the loan prime rate, which is set at 4.15 percent.